 - > Include random lowercase and capital letters, special characters and numbers

 There are various websites to help you test your password and provide an indication of how long a regular home computer or a very fast super computer would need to crack it.
-One such a website is Kaspersky.
+One such a website is: password.kaspersky.com.
 Entering your real password on sites like these opens you up to security risks, so check the strength of one that is similar to it.

-If you cannot remember every password for all your accounts, use apps like “KeePass” or “Safe in Cloud”.
+If you cannot remember every password for all your accounts, use apps like “KeePass” (keepass.info) or “Safe in Cloud” (safe-in-cloud.com).
 They store passwords for you safely, encrypt the information and are only accessible when entering a (very strong) master password.
 These tools usually include a password generator, too.
-You will also find similar tools in the respective app store of your mobile phone.
+You will also find similar tools in your phone’s app store

-Aside from password storage and protection, the use of one time passwords (OTP) is also highly recommended.
-These passwords are only valid for one session and are used in addition to a standard password, which is known as 2-factor-authentication (2FA).
-This technique is comparable with a TAN generator that banks use to make financial transactions.
-The OTP is either sent via text message, generated through a smartphone app as “Google Authenticator” (Android/iOS), “Authenticator Plus” (Android) and “2STP Authenticator” (iOS) or via a special token.
-A lot of common services like Facebook, Gmail or Twitter offer OTPs already.
-Some alternative email service providers (i.e., Mailbox) offer such an option of 2-factor-authentication.
+Aside from password storage and protection, the use of one-time-passwords (OTP) is highly recommended.
+These passwords are valid for only one session each time, and are used in addition to a standard password, a combination also known as 2-factor-authentication (2FA).
+The OTP is either sent via text message, generated through a smartphone app like “Google Authenticator” (Android/iOS), “Authenticator Plus” (Android) and “2STP Authenticator” (iOS) or via a special token.
+Many services like Facebook, Gmail or Twitter offer OTP.
+Some alternative email service providers (i.e., mailbox.org) offer such an option of 2-factor-authentication as well.
+A frequently updated list of services with OTPs can be found at: twofactorauth.org.